Primordial black holes versus their impersonators at gravitational wave observatories: Results

-Fig.~\ref{fig:max_dL_mass_subsolar_SQM} displays the same detection calculation for a strange quark star (SQS) as the low-mass companion, assuming the SQM3 EOS~\cite{Prakash:1995uw}.
-Results are shown for NS-SQS and BH-SQS systems and we evaluate only the low spin configuration ($\chi_1 = 0.05$, $\chi_2 = 0.1$).
+Fig.~\ref{fig:max_dL_mass_subsolar_SQM} displays the same detection calculation for a SQS as the low-mass companion, assuming the SQM3 EOS~\cite{Prakash:1995uw}.
+Results are shown for NS-SQS and BH-SQS systems and we evaluate only the low spin configuration ($\chi_1 = 0.05$, $\chi_2 = 0.1$), using the \texttt{TaylorF2} model.
 The trends are similar to those in the PBH case, with detection optimized for heavy companions and light SQSs (down to $0.3-0.4\,M_\odot$).
-However, these plots only reflect sub-solar mass detectability; distinguishing SQSs from PBHs requires measurement of nonzero tidal deformability, which remains inaccessible at such high redshifts.
+However, these plots only reflect sub-solar mass detectability; distinguishing SQSs from PBHs requires measurement of nonzero tidal deformability, which we will show is inaccessible at such high redshifts.
 Thus, this figure sets bounds on the regime where exotic self-bound objects could be confused with PBHs.

-In \cref{fig:max_dL_mass_subsolar_BS_5}, we perform an analogous analysis for boson star (BS) companions.
+In \cref{fig:max_dL_mass_subsolar_BS_5}, we perform an analogous analysis for BS companions.
 We assume an EOS yielding a tidal deformability $\Lambda = 5 \times \Lambda_{\rm AP3}$ to amplify possible differences from PBHs.
-Also, here we evaluate only the low spin configuration ($\chi_1 = 0.05$, $\chi_2 = 0.1$).
+Also, here we evaluate only the low spin configuration ($\chi_1 = 0.05$, $\chi_2 = 0.1$) with the \texttt{TaylorF2} model.
 Even under this optimistic assumption, the tidal signature is too small to affect detectability at cosmological distances.
 More significant differences could be expected by using a full inspiral-merger-ringdown waveform, designed for BS~\cite{evstafyeva_gravitational-wave_2024}.
 The maximum redshift for detection again lies near the $(2.1, 0.4)\,M_\odot$ point for NS-BS systems and around $(30, 0.3)\,M_\odot$ for BH-BS systems, consistent with the SQS and PBH trends.

+Figs. 1--4 show that 3G detectors can identify sub-solar mass compact objects out to cosmological distances when the discrimination criterion is purely mass-based, i.e., when the measured secondary mass is found at more than $3\sigma$ to be below $1\,M_\odot$.
+This capability arises because the mass imprint enters at low order in the inspiral phase and benefits directly from the enhanced low-frequency sensitivity of Cosmic Explorer and Einstein Telescope.
+For PBH-BH mergers (\cref{fig:max_dL_mass_subsolar_BH}), the maximum reach approaches $z \gtrsim 3$, and in favorable spin-mass configurations extends even farther.
+For PBH-NS systems (\cref{fig:max_dL_mass_subsolar_NS}), the reach typically lies in the $z \sim 1$-$2$ range, driven by the smaller total mass and correspondingly shorter effective inspiral.
+These results demonstrate that the {\it existence} of sub-solar mass compact objects can be probed deep into the high-redshift universe, independently of the nature of the object.